A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 Every mainstream retailer which stocks lads' mags is vulnerable to legal action by staff and, where those publications are visibly on display, by customers.
-There are, in particular, examples of staff successfully suing employers in respect of exposure
+There are, in particular, examples of staff successfully suing employers in respect of

-retailers to urgently heed the call to Lose the Lads' Mags.
+call on such retailers to urgently heed the call to Lose the Lads' Mags.

-Aileen McColgan Matrix Chambers, Sarah Ricca Deighton Pierce Glynn Solicitors, Anna Mazzola Bindmans, Mike Schwarz Bindmans, Harriet Wistrich Birnberg Peirce & Partners, Helen Mountfield Matrix Chambers, Elizabeth Prochaska Matrix Chambers, Tamsin
+Aileen McColgan Matrix Chambers, Sarah Ricca Deighton Pierce Glynn Solicitors, Anna Mazzola Bindmans, Mike Schwarz Bindmans, Harriet Wistrich Birnberg Peirce & Partners, Helen Mountfield Matrix Chambers, Elizabeth Prochaska Matrix Chambers,

-Allen Bindmans, Gwendolen Morgan Bindmans, Salima Budhani Bindmans, Nathalie Lieven QC Landmark Chambers
+Tamsin Allen Bindmans, Gwendolen Morgan Bindmans, Salima Budhani Bindmans, Nathalie Lieven QC Landmark Chambers

 Are you offended by pornographic images on magazine and newspaper shelves in supermarkets and service stations?
 Have you spotted sexualised imagery you consider offensive on T-shirts or other goods on the high street?
 Does